Vets, pets and traditional Chinese meds

 She wants to provide convenient pet services at reasonable rates.
 "It will benefit not just those with money, but also those who don't have that much to spare," she says.

-Depending on a pet's ailments, a house call made through a vet clinic, she adds, can be an expensive affair costing hundreds of dollars.
+Depending on a pet's condition, she adds, a house call made through a vet clinic can be an expensive affair costing hundreds of dollars.

 VetMobile charges $150 for a check-up and consultation for most parts of Singapore and $200 for the first acupuncture session.